Events

 Dr Rula Hardal is a lecturer in political science at Palestinian universities as well as a research fellow at the Shalom Hartman Institute for Israeli and Jewish Identity in Jerusalem.
 She is a fellow in the Forum for Regional Thinking.
 Originally from Peki’in, she currently lives in Ramallah.

 May Pundak is a lawyer and a feminist activist.
 May deals with the seam between policy, education, and community activism.
 She holds bachelor’s and master’s degrees in Law.
-May is a graduate of the Mandel School for Educational Leadership, and lives with her family in Jerusalem.
+May is a graduate of the Mandel School for Educational Leadership and lives with her family in Jerusalem.

 Human Rights Awards Rising Stars